-Sainte Chapelle is a gothic masterpiece created by a saintly king to contain the most precious relics of Christendom.
+Sainte Chapelle is a gothic masterpiece created by Saint Louis IX to contain the most precious relics of Christendom.

 It is one of the most beautiful attractions in Paris that will leave you speechless for the beauty of its windows and its light.